TriBITSPub/TriBITSWiki/Home.md

 TriBITS has a few [email lists](https://github.com/TriBITSPub/TriBITS/wiki/Email-Lists) to enable communication between TriBITS users and developers (and to log and archive test/push actions).

-There is [CI testing](https://travis-ci.org/TriBITSPub/TriBITS) set up using a Travis-CI Service. (**Travis CI is Currently Disabled**)

-TriBITS is subjected to continuous integration (CI) and nightly testing with a [TriBITS CDash Dashboard](https://github.com/TriBITSPub/TriBITS/wiki/TriBITS-CDash-Dashboard).
+There is [automated testing](https://github.com/TriBITSPub/TriBITS/actions) set up using GitHub Actions.
+TriBITS pull requests against 'master' are tested as are all pushes to 'master' and every day a set of nightly builds runs (to ensure the testing infrastructure continues to keep working).
+All of these build and test results are submitted to the [TriBITS CDash Dashboard](https://github.com/TriBITSPub/TriBITS/wiki/TriBITS-CDash-Dashboard).

 See [Contributing to TriBITS](https://github.com/TriBITSPub/TriBITS/blob/master/CONTRIBUTING.md) for requirements and the recommended process for making changes to TriBITS.